Edmundo-Ribeiro/Be-The-Hero-OMNISTACK11/readme.md

 ---

 ## :question: What it is
-Be The Hero is a project developed during the "Semana Omnistack 11.0" provided by, <span id="rocket">[@Rocketseat](https://github.com/Rocketseat)</span> where I learned to use the stack [Node](https://nodejs.org/en/), [React](https://reactjs.org/), [React Native](https://reactnative.dev/) and a lot of other technologies in this ecosytem to implement a rest api that provided the data and bisiness rules for the frontend and the mobile aplication.
+Be The Hero is a project developed during the "Semana Omnistack 11.0" hosted by [@Rocketseat](https://github.com/Rocketseat) in which I learned how to use the stack [Node](https://nodejs.org/en/), [React](https://reactjs.org/), [React Native](https://reactnative.dev/) and several other technologies in this ecosystem.
+The result was a REST API which provides data and contains the business rules consumed by a frontend for web and mobile.

 <h2 align="center">
 <img width = "300px" src = "https://rocketseat.com.br/static/images/week/logo.svg" />
 </h2>

----

-## :wrench: technologies
+## :wrench: Technologies

 This project uses the following technologies: